 - Preferred garnishes for this chili are sour cream, chopped green onions and salsa or your favorite chili sauce.

-I went for a LONG time without using dried beans.
-They are such a pain to work with because they require overnight soaking and several hours of boiling on the stove before they are ready for your recipe.
-Right??
+I went for a long time without using dried beans.
+They can be challenging and time consuming to work with because they require overnight soaking and several hours of boiling on the stove before they are ready for your recipe.

-Electric Pressure cookers cook DRIED, UNSOAKED beans of all types in about a half hour.
-Now get out those bags of dried beans you always meant to use.
+Electric Pressure cookers cook dried and un soaked beans of all types in about a half hour.

 - Throw the beans in the pot with the proper amount of liquid and 1 Tablespoon of oil.

-- Set the instant pot to manual high pressure for 30 minutes or so
+- Set the instant pot to manual high pressure for 30 minutes.

 - Seal the vent and walk away.